-Limitations Торіс Conventions Issue date 4.01a Deleted; see 4 l.01 Dec 2022 4.02 Mechanical ventilation but no data for the number of wet rooms If there is mechanical ventilation but no data for the number of wet rooms served, use the default data (SAP Table 4g).
+Limitations Торіс Conventions Issue date 4.01a Deleted; see 4 Deleted; see 4.01 4.02 Mechanical ventilation but no data for the number of wet rooms If there is mechanical ventilation but no data for the number of wet rooms served, use the default data (SAP Table 4g).
 Sept 2010 4.03 Solar powered ventilation Solar powered vents should be entered into SAP software as passive vents.
 Sept 2010 4.04 Wet rooms The data for mechanical ventilation systems is given according to the number of wet rooms.
-Sept 2011 A wet room is a room used for domestic activities (such as cooking, clothes washing and bathing) which give rise to significant production of airborne moisture, e.g. a kitchen, utility room, bathroom, shower room and also sanitary accommodation.
-Dec 2022 he Sept 2010 Sept 2010 Sept 2011 hd ility to October 2015 August 2017 For SAP the number of wet rooms to be entered is the additional wet rooms in addition to the kitchen, which is assumed always to be present.
-4.05 Semi-rigid ducts Semi-rigid ducts can be specified only if found in the database (brand and model) October 2015 4.06 Individual ventilators with heat recovery If a single individual ventilator with heat recovery - disregard; if individual intermittent ventilators with heat recovery installed in each wet room, treat as natural ventilation with intermittent extract fans; if continuously running - treat as default Decentralised Extract Ventilation; in this case the heat recovery element is disregarded.
-August 2017 4.07 Positive Input Ventilators from Loft In the case of PIV supplying preheated air from the loft - specify the actual number of extract fans, with a minimum of 2 extract fans required.
+Sept 2011 A wet room is a room used for domestic activities (such as cooking, clothes washing and bathing) which give rise to significant production of airborne moisture, e.g. a kitchen, utility room, bathroom, shower room and also sanitary accommodation. and utility on to For SAP the number of wet rooms to be entered is the additional wet rooms in addition to the kitchen, which is assumed always to be present.
+4.05 Semi-rigid ducts Semi-rigid ducts can be specified only if found in the database (brand and model) October 2015 4.06 Individual If a single individual ventilator with heat recovery - disregard; August 2017 ventilators with heat recovery if individual intermittent ventilators with heat recovery installed in each wet room, treat as natural ventilation with intermittent extract fans; if continuously running - treat as default Decentralised Extract Ventilation; in this case the heat recovery element is disregarded.
+4.07 Positive Input Ventilators from Loft In the case of PIV supplying preheated air from the loft - specify the actual number of extract fans, with a minimum of 2 extract fans required.
 August 2017